How to Make a Delta Kite

 The Dowel Delta - half the sail marked out on plastic.

-• Mark dots on the plastic which correspond to the top, bottom and wing tip corners of the template.
-Leave a margin of several cm (or inches) between the centerline and the edge of the plastic.
+• Mark dots on the plastic that correspond to the top, bottom, and wingtip corners of the template.
+Leave a margin of several centimeters (or inches) between the centerline and the edge of the plastic.

 • Using the marking pen, rule those three long lines.